FlamurMaliqi/GenDev24/README.md

-## Community Betting Platform - README
-Overview
+# Overview
 This project is a web application built using Node.js and Express.
 It is designed to facilitate community-based betting on game outcomes.
 Users can register, join communities, place bets on upcoming games, and view leaderboards for their communities and globally.

-Features
+# Features
-User Management:
+1. User Management:

-Registration: Users can register with a unique username.
+- Registration: Users can register with a unique username.
-Login Check: Users can check if they are already registered.
+- Login Check: Users can check if they are already registered.
-Community Management:
+2. Community Management:

 Create Community: Users can create new communities if they are not already part of five communities.
 Join Community: Users can join existing communities if they are not already part of five communities.